 1. Create a priority list

-Before you can focus on one thing at a time, we need to know what to prioritize.
+Before you can focus on one thing at a time, you need to know what to prioritize.
 This is where lists can come in handy.
 In fact, studies have found that people who create to-do lists are more successful than people who don’t.

 Not all lists are made equal.
 It’s important to make things achievable.
 For instance, you could have a list of complex things you need to achieve and a list of simple things you need to achieve.
 So, you can weigh each item based on its complexity.
 Also, each item will have a different completion time scale.